PSC Scholarship (Medicine/Dentistry): 2026 Public Healthcare Leadership Profile

 Award Components

-- Payment of remaining tuition fees and compulsory charges for the medical or dental programme
+- Payment of remaining tuition fees and compulsory charges for the medical or dental programme (per current PSC/MOH terms).

-- Support for approved electives, overseas humanitarian missions, or conferences related to public healthcare leadership
+- Support for approved electives, overseas humanitarian missions, or conferences related to public healthcare leadership (subject to approval).

-- Structured mentorship by senior clinicians and administrators from MOH or healthcare clusters
+- Structured mentorship by senior clinicians and administrators from MOH or healthcare clusters.

 Eligibility Highlights